 Abdominal Aortic Aneurysm

-A heartbeat-like pulse in your abdomen
+A heartbeat-like pulse in the abdomen.

 Pain, discoloration or sores on the toes or feet.
-This is rare, however, and due to material shed.

 At NYM, we also perform open aneurysm repairs where our surgeons remove the weakened part of the aorta and insert a tube-like replacement or graft.
 This allows blood to travel freely and prevents the threat of rupture.

-For more information on AAA and treatment options, talk to one of our surgeons by calling 718.780.3288.
+For more information on AAA and treatment options at NYM, call 718.780.3288.